evan-jw/Puzzle/README.md

 Front-End framework used: Angular, jQuery, Bootstrap.
 Tools used: Grunt, Scss.
-Tested by using Karma/Jasmine/AngularMock.
+Unit tested by using Karma/Jasmine/AngularMock.
-To run the page, just go to web folder and open puzzle.html.
+Tested in Chrome and IE 11 (http mode).
+To run the page in file protocol (instead of http), just go to web folder and open puzzle.html.
+However, this only works in Chrome and is not working in IE 11.
+The reason for this is HTML5 local storage.
+It does not work in file protocol in IE (although it still works in Chrome).
+The application works in IE (and Chrome as well) just fine after it's deployed to a server.

 === Features ===